-Mitchell, Gobert lead Jazz past Nets, 114-98
+Gobert shakes off illness to lead Jazz past Nets, 114-98

 TIP-INS

 Nets: Allen Crabbe sat out with a sore right knee while Shabazz Napier missed a second straight game with right hamstring tightness. … Jarrett Allen did not make a basket in a game for the first time this season.
-Allen scored four points, but missed his only shot attempt..
-Brooklyn scored 24 points off 15 Utah turnovers.
+Allen scored four points, but missed his only shot attempt. … Brooklyn scored 24 points off 15 Utah turnovers.

 UP NEXT